WestleyArgentum/OpenSecrets.jl/README.md

 ## API

-### OpenSecrets.jl

-#### Detecting Data Sources
+### Detecting Data Sources
 Unfortunately it's not practicle to bundle all the OpenSecrets data along with this package.
 Instead, OpenSecrets.jl attempts to detect sources of data stored locally in `OpenSecrets.jl/data`.
-If your data is stored somewhere else, you can tell OpenSecrets.jl about it using `detect_data_sources`.
+If your data is stored somewhere else, you can tell OpenSecrets.jl about it by calling `detect_data_sources` with the path to the directory containing the unzipped files.

 ```julia
 detect_data_sources(dir::String)
 ```
-- `dir`: The path to a directory containing unziped versions of the OpenSecrets OpenData.

 ### Campaign Finance Data

-#### Common Inputs / Outputs
 All of the campaign finance data methods take an integer `year`, and output a DataFrame.
 Data sets are released every 2 years (according to the election cycle) and data is available starting 1990.

 #### Candidates